Gibson, NC

 3 people

-As of 2023, 0.399% of Gibson, NC residents (3 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.399% of Gibson, NC residents (3 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Gibson, NC was 0.402%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Gibson, NC compared to that of it's neighboring and parent geographies.